drmortalwombat/oscar64/README.md

 ### Interrupt routines

 The compiler provides two levels of interrupt safe functions.
-The specifier __interrupt caues all zero page registers used by the function to be saved, the __hwinterrupt also saves the CPU registers and exits the function with rti
+The specifier __interrupt causes all zero page registers used by the function to be saved, the __hwinterrupt also saves the CPU registers and exits the function with rti

 	#include <c64/memmap.h>